PennLINC/PennLINC.github.io/docs/DataWorkflows/FetchingYourPMACSData.md

 sub-colornest001/figures/sub-colornest001_ses-1_task-rest_run-2_space-fsLR_desc-bbregister_bold.svg
 ```

 I see that the atlas I want (Gordon) can be found for each subject with a pattern.

+## Getting files for the entire dataset
-To actually transfer these files,
-I need to tell datalad to fetch them from PMACs.
+To actually transfer these files, I need to tell datalad to fetch them from PMACs.
 This is done with the following command:

 ```
 $ datalad get sub-*/ses*/func/sub-*space-MNI152NLin6Asym_atlas-Gordon_desc-timeseries_res-2_bold.tsv -J 3